15 Types of Magicians

 Performed at elementary school assemblies, libraries, preschools, and birthday parties, the children’s magician tailors his magic show for children.

-Because children cannot yet comprehend the difference between possible and impossible, and do not appreciate cause and effect, these magic shows use magic as a premise for comedy.
+Because children cannot comprehend the difference between possible and impossible, and do not appreciate cause and effect, these magic shows use magic as a premise for comedy.

 PICKPOCKET